varfish-org/varfish-server-worker/README.md

 The file will have a `##reference=GRCh37` or `##reference=GRCh38` header depending on the reference of the case.

-The following `INFO` fields will be written out.
+The following `INFO` fields will be interpreted.

 - `INFO/END` -- Integer with end position, if applicable.
 - `INFO/POS2` -- Integer with position on second chromosome, if applicable.